Ayton, Edmund Sidney

 Occupation:

-The 1939 Register shows Edmund’s family at 3 Coten End Warwick.
-The family consist of Edmund Senior (father) who is ‘an omnibus driver’, mother Hilda and children – Herbert Maurice (born 1916), Reginald (born 1919), Evelyn (born 1921) and Frederick Raymond (born 1924).
-Evelyn’s maiden name has been crossed out and replaced by Hartley (presumably her married name).
+The 1939 Register shows Edmund’s family at the same address of 3 Coten End Warwick.
+The family unit is also the same as in 1921, this time Edmund Senior is listed as an Omnibus Driver.
+Evelyn’s maiden name has been crossed out and replaced by her married name of Hartley.

 Military Service